 In 2016, 59.3 million people in the US and Canada made Fantasy Sports a $7 billion industry.
 Despite this popularity, winning big in Fantasy Sports is not easy.
 A 2015 study of Daily Fantasy Sports found that the top 1% of players took home over 90% of the payouts.
 Clearly, winning strategies rely on more than luck and intuition.
 We believe that top players utilize sports data analytics to place informed bets and increase their chance of winning.

 In this form of fantasy game, we have identified two specific areas for optimization.
-The first is a modification of the knapsack problem.
-In our implementation, we seek to maximize player value while maintaining a total player cost that is less than or equal to our budget.
+The first is an example of the knapsack problem.
+We seek to maximize player value while maintaining a total player cost that is less than or equal to our budget.
 The second is a version of the picking winners problem.
-Here, we seek to minimize the covariance between generated rosters, reducing our exposure to the high variability characteristic of sports leagues.
+Here, we seek to minimize the covariance between generated rosters, in order to increase our exposure to the high variability characteristic of sports leagues.
 A web application will wrap the optimization model, allowing users to input custom settings and generate their own rosters.